mirceast/cnn-dog-breed-classifier/README.md

 - **fix_truncated_images.ipynb**: One of the training images is truncated.
 More info and fix in this notebook.

 # Usage
-The easiest way to run everything is to create an environment from `Requirements.txt` with the command:
+The easiest way to run everything is to create an environment from `Requirements.txt` with the command:<br>
 `conda create -n <environment_name_here> --file Requirements.txt`